-When Pip arrives in London, one of the first things he sees is the public yard where criminals are whipped, punished, or hanged for anyone to see.
-His first tour guide tells him to come back in a few days so that he can watch the execution of four men.
+Not a great beginning, right?
+And one of the first things he sees is the public yard where criminals are whipped, punished, or hanged for anyone to see.
+In fact, his first tour guide tells him to come back in a few days so that he can watch the execution of four men.
 Mr. Jaggers' office is right next to Newgate Prison, and Pip encounters a long line of criminals and their families waiting to speak to Mr. Jaggers.
 He also accompanies Mr. Wemmick at one time on an excursion into the prison where he checks in on Jaggers' clients.
 Crime and reminders of crime are all around Pip.

-When Pip arrives at his new bungalow, Barnard's Inn, he is shocked by how dark, dirty, and rundown the place is.
-Mr. Wemmick assumes Pip's shock is happiness at finding an inn that resembles the country life (due to all of the grime), but in Pip's mind, the Blue Boar (his hometown inn) is like a palace by comparison.
+When Pip arrives at his new bungalow, Barnard's Inn, he's shocked by how dark, dirty, and rundown the place is.
+Mr. Wemmick assumes Pip's shock is happiness at finding an inn that resembles the country life (due to all of the grime), but in Pip's mind, the Blue Boar (his hometown inn) is like a palace by comparison: